logo

 6 min read

-Farm facts Numbers at a glance MId-season update Management decisions 2023-24 forecast budget Additional resources
+Farm facts Numbers at a glance Early-season update Management decisions 2023-24 forecast budget Additional resources

 Located north-east of Morrinsville, this 66 ha Tatua supply farm peak milks 210 FJX cows with a production target of 100,000 kg MS/year.
 Their vision prioritises family, a balanced lifestyle, top-notch animal health, and high environmental standards while achieving excellent financial performance.
 Engaged in projects like riparian planting and the Piako Catchment forum, they work on reducing methane emissions and purchased nitrogen surplus.

 The philosophy of this Tatua supply farm business has been to grow wealth through being profitable and sustainable.
-The 2023-24 season is the first year with a contract milker which will allow the owners to further develop one of their other goals which is to spend more time with family.
+The 2024-25 season is the second year with a contract milker which is allowing the owners to further develop one of their other goals which is to spend more time with family.

 Farm facts